 Cameroon first inhabitants were the Pygmies, Bantus and Muslims.
 Cameroon attracted traders from all parts of the world through the ocean, land borders and air travelling.

-Missionaries arrived in the mid-19th century, and the land was subsequently colonized by Germany who set their sights on improving the colony’s foundation – albeit with a harsh system of forced labor.
+Missionaries arrived in the early-19th century, and the land was subsequently colonized by Germans who set their sights on improving the quality and standard of life.

-Cameroon first flirted with independence in 1960, but then a long series of internal political juggling between north and south, and the bloody coups of the 1980s delayed that process until the 1990s.
+Cameroon first considered becoming independence in 1960, but then a long series of internal political juggling between north and south, and the bloody coups of the 1980s delayed that process until the 1990s.